slicedlime/seasons/CONTRIBUTING.md

 ## Building

-Building the pack requires some vanilla files to derive the default values from.
-Create a 'vanilla' folder and copy the default 'foliage.png' and 'grass.png' files from the vanilla resource pack into it.
-Then copy the entire 'worldgen/biome' folder from the vanilla data pack into the folder as 'biome'.
+Building the pack requires some vanilla files to derive the default values from (as they are copyrighted parts of the official game they cannot be included in this repo).

+Start by Create a folder named 'vanilla'.

+Then find a copy of the default / vanilla resource pack and extract the files `foliage.pnmg` and `grass.png` from the `textures/colormap` folder and place them directly in the `vanilla` directory.
+These can be found within the minecraft assets, but versions of the vanilla resource pack are commonly available, and as these files change infrequently, it's not essential to have the most up-to-date version.

+Next you'll need to obtain the `biome` folder from the default data pack.
+The easiest way to obtain this is by extracting it directly from the Minecraft client JAR. **These files need to be from the same version you'll be using your datapack with!** Within the Minecraft JAR, the `biome` folder can be found within `data/minecraft/worlgen`.
+Extract the **entire folder** (including the `biome` folder itself) to the `vanilla` folder in this repo.

-Run the script without any arguments:
+Once you've obtained all the vanilla files and placed them in the right place, Run the build script without any arguments:

 `python build.py`